landerlabcode/BigSurM/README.md

 To visualize the communities that arise from the calculated correlations, refer to documentation found in **"BigSur Visualization.nb"**

-To utilize BigSur in clustering cells, refer to documentation found in **BigSur Subclustering.nb"**
+To utilize BigSur in clustering cells, refer to documentation found in **"BigSur Subclustering.nb"**

 [1]: https://www.biorxiv.org/content/10.1101/2023.03.14.532643v1 "Leveraging gene correlations in single cell transcriptomic data"